 Our engineering team has not only worked on their own robot, but they have also helped other robotics teams build to their full potential.
 They mentored students from the GI Joz, an FRC team, and taught them the design process and which robot configuration and parts was/were most effective so that they were equipped to do well in competition.
 As a result, the GI Joz made it all the way to World Championships.
 In addition to this, the GI Joz joined our alliance at a Dalton District event along with East Cobb Robotics 4910, and together we won 1st place.

 The engineering department has one motto, and it is: If every person we cross roads with, whether it is just a quick talk in the pits or 4 long build seasons together, leaves with more knowledge of engineering than before, we are achieving our goal.
 The engineering department, along with building a fantastic robot each year, furthers the standard that FIRST is not just about the robots.

 - Kicker Bot

 - Beach Bot

 - Stronghold Bot

 - T-Shirt Cannon:

-We built Soccerbot to be able to drive on grass and kick soccer balls, and this was inspired by the new soccer stadium that is currently being built downtown, Mercedes-Benz Stadium.
+In 2016, We built Soccerbot to be able to drive on grass and kick soccer balls.
+This was inspired by the Mercedes-Benz soccer stadium downtown.
 The robot has a kicker which is actuated by one-two pistons allowing us to control the power of the shot.
-This robot is set to be fully functional August 31st, 2016.

-We created soccer bot in 2014 to autonomously conduct our high school’s orchestra concert at the Kennesaw State Performing Arts Center.
+We created Orchestrabot in 2014 to autonomously conduct our high school’s orchestra concert at the Kennesaw State Performing Arts Center.
 Orchestra bot is a huge hit with orchestra students, and its head is entirely 3D printed.